inet-framework/inet-framework.github.io/Plans.md

     * introducing synchronous (immediate) message sends to reduce communication overhead between protocol layers

 2. Factor out the base infrastructure from INET so we would have a subset of components that could be separately supported.
-   Protocol specific code should be avoided in this codebase.
+   Protocol-specific code should be avoided in this codebase.

 3. Based on the common infrastructure create a framework where generic network models could be built using only the combination of exsisting (very simple) modules.
 This could be useful for modeling abstract network concepts.